Subaru-PFS/doc/development-management/developement_practice.rst

     Sometimes issues need to be grouped into particular categories in order to more easily identify groups of work, such as "2D PSF modelling" or "arm merging".
 For this purpose, the "label" field can be used.
 Regarding other exotic fields, the "component" field is typically used for categories that exist in the long term, but has it’s own limitations in that it is project-specific.
 In general, as labels are more flexible it is not recommended to use this.
 For short-term work, the developer may use the "epic" field, as it does have the advantage that JIRA highlights issues associated to a given epic in scrum boards, but it also has a significant limitation in that only one epic can be assigned to one ticket.
 Because of that, this field will not be used for general project scheduling.

-Filed ticket is named ``XXX-n``, where ``XXX`` is the key of the project (``DAMD`` for the Data Model project), and ``n`` is the ID number of the ticket.
+Filed ticket is named ``XXX-n``, where ``XXX`` is the key of the project (``DAMD`` for the Data Model project, for instance), and ``n`` is the ID number of the ticket.
 The status is *Open* in general at this point.

 Once the assignee starts working on the ticket, he/she should change JIRA status to *In Progress*.
 The code developement and modification shoud be undertaken in the branch named after the ticket (e.g. ``tickets/XXX-n`` for the ticket ``XXX-n``) in relating repositories, **not in the master branch**.

-The developers should test the codes well before setting Pull Request.
+The assignee should test the codes well before setting Pull Request.
-When finishing testing the code, the developers should set a Pull Request, assign the reviewer(s), and change the JIRA status to *In Review*.
+When finishing testing the code, the developer should set a Pull Request, assign the reviewer(s), and change the JIRA status to *In Review*.
+Here, he/she should add a comment how the test has been done, what are the outputs, and why the outputs are convincing to adress the issue on the ticket.
 It is reccomemded to notify the reviewer.
 Note that the manager (or equivalent colleague) may change the reviewer(s) considering the workload balance and priority at that time.

 If there is reason for which a review is not necessary or impractical (e.g., a simple typo in documentation, or a review will take too long), then the developer can contact the manager to ask to either not have a review, or cancel the review.

 When the reviewer approves the code, or if the manager agrees to merging the ticket branch to master without review, the developers merges the branch to master, and changes the JIRA ticket status to *Close*.
+Informative comment on the tests and results to be added, if they have not been adressed well in the earlier processes.

 Exceptions
 ^^^^^^^^^^